 Coffee Run to Khepri Cafe

 Khepri Cafe opened this week.
-I've been stopping by regularly on Saturday mornings, so this coffee run entry has been a combination of a few weeks' worth of visits.
-It's an easy 1 mile run to its location next to the Kedzie Brown line stop, so I've been varying my routes to add some distance, even if it's just an extra few blocks: head east on Ainslie towards the river to Western then back west on Wilson, or run east on Montrose via Pulaski and around back to the train station.
+I've been stopping by regularly on Saturday mornings, so this coffee run entry is really a combination of a few weeks' worth of visits.
+It's an easy 1 mile run to its location next to the Kedzie Brown line stop, and I've been varying my routes to add some distance, even if it's just an extra few blocks: head east on Ainslie towards the river to Western then back west on Wilson, or run east on Montrose via Pulaski and around back to the train station.
 I'm playing it casually these days.

 The Coffee: I had a latte with oat milk for my first visit, and various lattes and regular drip coffees with refills since.
 I believe their source is an unknown roaster to me, but they carry a few local roasters like Bru Coffeeworks, which I have yet to visit.

 The Drawing: Drawings done here are getting more refined.
 It's partially because of the amount of time I'm spending seated after my runs.
 It's also because of the beautiful light that exists at the Khepri windows.
 You can stare out onto Kedzie Ave and watch passersby--it just feels good to be in that warmth.
 I feel like a cat.
 The baristas stop by and bring me refills if I linger, and they are always friendly.
 During the last weekend visit (when I did the drawing on the upper left, March 14th), the owner was telling me how dead it's been because of the health crisis.
 Only one other person stopped by to get a drink that morning so I lingered and left a bigger tip than normal.
 A couple days later, all Chicago area restaurants were ordered to close and only offer delivery/pick-up, then the stay-at-home order came soon after from Governor Pritzker.